 These difficulties are also where the Apple ecosystem comes into play.
 While importing is limited to some devices, Apple relies on other devices in the ecosystem to pick up the slack.

-Between the scanner and the Universal Clipboard, you should be able to add anything you need to your notes.
+Between the new ability to attach PDFS, the scanner, and the Universal Clipboard, you should be able to add anything you need to your notes.

 When you need to move your notes out of Apple Notes, you’ll have a few options.